 Ley Hoon is on the board of Energy Market Authority, Movement for the Intellectually Disabled of Singapore (MINDS), National University of Singapore’s Tropical Marine Science Institute and Centre for Maritime Studies, Singapore Chamber of Maritime Arbitration, Singapore Maritime Foundation, Singapore Maritime Institute, and the Technology Centre for Offshore and Marine, Singapore Ltd.

-She graduated with a MBA from IMD Business School in Switzerland in 2010, and a Masters in Economics from the University of Pantheon Sorbonne, France in 2000.
-She also holds a degree on Psychology from University of Southern Queensland.
+She graduated with an MBA from IMD Business School in Switzerland in 2010 and a Masters in Economics from the University of Pantheon Sorbonne, France, in 2000.
+She also holds a degree in Psychology from the University of Southern Queensland.
 She was awarded the Public Administration Medal (Silver) in 2017.

 Mr Andreas Nordseth, CEO, Danish Maritime Authority